mindtools personal development neuro linguistic programming nlp meta model nlp distortion nlp lost performative judgement or opinion

 As an exercise, write out some sentence fragments using lost performative patterns, so as to gain skill in recognizing them in day-to-day conversation.
 In NLP Lost Performative Index is part of the higher chunk called Distortion which is part of the Meta Model.

 Mind Tools provides NLP Practitioner and NLP Master Practitioner Trainings and Certifications.
 We educate you according to the renowned, latest and highest standards set by the Society of NLP.
-We will train you thoroughly in all the corners of Neuro-Linguistic Programming and some extras we learned from Richard Bandler directly.
+We will train you thoroughly in all the corners of Neuro-Linguistic Programming and some extras we learned from Dr, Richard Bandler directly.

-Our next NLP Practitioner starts in
+Our Licensed NLP Practitioner Training starts in:

 Days